 There are several types of alimony payments, including:

-• Temporary alimony: Also known as pendente lite alimony, this type of alimony is paid during the divorce process to help the lower-earning spouse cover their living expenses.
+- Temporary alimony: Also known as pendente lite alimony, this type of alimony supports the lower-earning spouse during the divorce process by covering their living expenses.

-• Permanent alimony: In some cases, the court may grant permanent alimony until the receiving spouse remarries or passes away.
-Permanent alimony, less common than before, is typically reserved for long-term marriages where one spouse is unlikely to become self-sufficient.
+- Permanent alimony: In some cases, the court may grant permanent alimony until the receiving spouse remarries or passes away.
+Permanent alimony is typically reserved for long-term marriages in which one spouse is unlikely to become self-sufficient.

 Alimony payments can take various forms, including monthly payments, direct deposits, or even through a property settlement.
 The divorce settlement or court order typically outlines the specific details of alimony payments.